Bang & Olufsen Bundle

 What Gives Bang & Olufsen a Competitive Edge Over Its Rivals?

-- Nearly a century of brand heritage
+- Nearly 100 years of heritage

 Bang & Olufsen Business Model Canvas